We welcome as members individuals and organisations who care for Hammersmith.

 The 12-page April Newsletter has been published and circulated to subscribing members.
 Subjects include:

 If you’re not yet a member, please join us to receive our latest newsletter.
-All published newsletters are available here.
+All newsletters that are available to download can be found here

 The 12-page October Newsletter has been published and circulated to subscribing members.
 Subjects include:

 If you’re not yet a member, please join us to receive our latest newsletter.
-All published newsletters are available here.
+All newsletters that are available to download can be found here

 Negotiations are now progressing for a possible location south of Hammersmith Bridge.